echabert/ESIPAPCpp/doc/install/Windows.md

  ### 1.1.
 Installing Visual Studio 2019

-  - Downloading the free version of Microsoft Visual Studio 2019 (release 16.X) from the official website: (https://visualstudio.microsoft.com/fr/downloads/)
+  - Downloading the free version (community version) of Microsoft Visual Studio 2019 (release 16.X) from the official website: (https://visualstudio.microsoft.com/fr/downloads/)
   - Selecting the development for "C++ desktop applications", for "C++ linux applications", for "scientific package for python and F#".

  ### 1.2.
 Installing Doxygen